 Secondary School Credits: The University assumes that applicants will have pursued courses of study which have adequately prepared them for the rigors of the University’s academic programs.
 Students must have a high school diploma, a GED credential, or the equivalent to be eligible for admission.
 Students who are enrolled in elementary or secondary school may not be simultaneously enrolled as regular students of Washington and Lee University.

-Standardized Tests: Washington and Lee requires all candidates for undergraduate admission to submit the results of either the ACT or the SAT.
-Neither tests' writing portions are required, nor are SAT subject tests.
-In additional, student who are not native speakers of English and for whom English is not the language of instruction in their schools may choose to submit results from either the TOEFL or IELTS as additional evidence of their proficiency in English.
+Standardized Tests: Washington and Lee requires all candidates for undergraduate admission to submit self-reported or official results of either the ACT or the SAT.
+Neither tests’ writing portions are required, nor are SAT subject tests.
+In addition, students who are not native speakers of English and for whom English is not the language of instruction in their schools may choose to submit results from either the TOEFL or IELTS as additional evidence of their proficiency in English.
 Neither exam is required for international students, so submission of these results is optional.
-International Students should be sure to submit the preliminary and final official results of the school-leaving examination appropriate to their home countries (A-level, Abitur, baccalaureat, etc.), when they become available.
+International Students must submit the predicted and final official results of the school-leaving examination appropriate to their home countries or educational systems (A-level, International Baccalaureate, Abitur, baccalaureat, etc.), when they become available.

 Of particular note, applicants with disabilities who, for any reason, are unable to take the regularly administered, required admissions tests may contact either the College Board or ACT for information about special testing arrangements.